Jacob Adler: Ukraine, Moldova, Belarus, Poland, Lithuania, Latvia, Russia

 The financial consequences of the collapse of their company were mitigated by a series of three benefit performances, in coordination with the local Russian-language theater company.
 Sonya returned to Odessa to give birth to their daughter Rivka; Adler stayed on six weeks in Zhytomyr and had sort of a belated apprenticeship with two Russian character actors of national fame, Borisov and Philipovsky.
 However, he returned to Odessa thinking that he would most likely leave theater behind.

 Late in life, when he looked back at his years acting in Adler and Goldfaden's companies, Adler saw it as merely the "childhood" of his career.
 He describes his thoughts toward the end of this period, "For three years I had wandered in the cave of the Witch in the clown's rags of Shmendrick and what did I really know of my trade?...
 If someday I return to the Yiddish theater, let me at least not be so ignorant."

 Returning to Odessa, he discovered that no one would employ him in any job other than as an actor.
 In 1882, he put together a troupe of his own with Keni Liptzin, and brought Rosenberg in as a partner.
 This troupe toured to Rostov, Taganrog, around Lithuania, to Dünaburg (now Daugavpils, Latvia).
 Aiming to bring the troupe to Saint Petersburg, they brought back their sometime manager Chaikel Bain.
 They were in Riga in August 1883 when the news arrived that a total ban was about to be placed on Yiddish theater in Russia.

 The troupe were left stranded in Riga.
 Chaikel Bain took ill and died.
 With some difficulty, passage to London for the troupe was arranged on a cattle ship, in exchange for entertaining the crew.
-However, about this time Israel Grodner and his wife Annetta reappeared.
-Adler wanted to include them in the group headed for London.
-According to Adler, Rosenberg, who played many of the same roles as Israel Grodner, essentially told Adler "it's him or me".
-Adler attempted to convince him to change his mind, but insisted on including Grodner in the travel party: Adler considered him one of the best actors in Yiddish theater, a great asset to any performances they would give in London, while he felt Rosenberg lacked depth as an actor.
-He tried to get Rosenberg to come with them to London, but Rosenberg would not budge.
+However, about this time Israel Grodner and his wife Annetta reappeared and Adler wanted to include them in the group headed for London.
+According to Adler, Rosenberg, who played many of the same roles as Grodner, essentially told Adler "it's him or me".
+Adler was not dissuaded: he considered Israel Grodner one of the best actors in Yiddish theater, a great asset to any performances they would give in London, while he felt Rosenberg lacked depth as an actor.
+He tried to convince Rosenberg to come with them to London, but Rosenberg would not budge.